Pinegrow/PinegrowDevelopersDocumentation/Templates and Resources.md

 #### Advanced usage

 In this example there is a template specific CSS file ("advanced.css") that should only be added if a template ("advanced.html") requires that particular file.
 This same method can be used to include a specific JavaScript or other file.
-First, add the additional template, CSS and screenshot to the template folder.
+First, add the additional template, CSS, and screenshot to the template folder.

 ![advanced template folder example](Images/advanced_folder_structure.png)